grvvv/grvvv/README.md

 ## About Me

-- 🎓 Graduated in 2024 with a Bachelor's degree in Engineering.
+- 🎓 2024 Graduate with a Bachelor's degree in Engineering.
 - 💻 Experienced in Python and JavaScript.
 - 🌐 Pursuing a career as a full-stack developer.